Nuri22/csDetector/README.md

 If you followed the recommended installation approach, the virtual environment **must be activated** prior to running the tool!
 Run the proper to your environment activation script inside the **.venv/Scripts** folder.

 To run the tool you need run **devNetwork.py** with the right parameters.
 Pass the **--help** parameter to view the documentation.
 For example:
-- (-p) for "GitHub PAT (personal access token) used for querying the GitHub API"
+- (-p) for "GitHub PAT (personal access token) used for querying the GitHub API".
-- (-g) for "Google Cloud API Key used for authentication with the Perspective API"
+- **Optional**(-g) for "Google Cloud API Key used for authentication with the Perspective API".
-- (-r) for "GitHub repository URL that you want to analyse"
+- (-r) for "GitHub repository URL that you want to analyse".
 - (-s) for  "local directory path to the SentiStregth tool" See the [references](#references) section.
-- (-o) for "Local directory path for analysis output"
+- (-o) for "Local directory path for analysis output".
+- **Optional**(-sd) for “The desired date to start analyzing a project  YYYY-MM-DD”.
 ## Configuration File

 #### aliasSimilarityMaxDistance (float)